Last updated: 9th January 2026

 Home Energy provides a straightforward selection of tariffs catering to different customer needs.

-Importantly, all tariffs provided by Home Energy require the installation of a smart meter.
+Importantly, tariffs provided by Home Energy generally require the installation of a smart meter to ensure accurate billing.

 Is Home Energy cheap?